Higher taxes look to be here to stay, says IFS

 - Published

-Higher taxes look set to be here to stay following the Autumn Statement, the Institute for Fiscal Studies (IFS) economic research group has said.
+Higher taxes "look to be here to stay" following the Autumn Statement, the Institute for Fiscal Studies (IFS) economic research group has said.

 The UK has entered a "new era" of higher taxes as the government seeks to raise money to shore up the economy and help with bills, it said.